stacktile/monitorinabox/README.md

 We designed Monitor in a box with a focus on:

-* Simplicity to get started: A virtualized staging envirionment with one-command setup to clearly illustrate how all the components work together.
+* Simplicity to get started: A virtualized staging environment with one-command setup to clearly illustrate how all the components work together.
 * Supporting dynamic cloud-based infrastructure
 * Historical time-series based metrics collection with support for queries and